 Aside from pristine white-sand beaches and towering karst islands, Taytay’s pride is the Fuerza Santa Isabel de la Paragua (Fort Santa Isabel of Palawan), a 350-year old fortress that once became the stronghold of the town against Moro pirates.

 The façade of Taytay Fort is a glimmering stack of black coral rocks perfectly carved into square blocks and glued together using egg whites.
 When sunlight hits these coral walls, light radiates and the rocks glisten.
-These rocks were mined from the depths of Taytay Bay and hauled by the locals working under forced labor during the Spanish regime.
+These rocks come from the depths of Taytay Bay and were hauled by the locals working under forced labor during the Spanish regime.
 As you go inside the gates, high walls and overwhelming historic architecture will welcome you.
 A staircase that seems to be carved from the earth leads to a small office, which used to be the command center of the fort.
 Today, it serves as a museum telling tales from Taytay’s past.
-The fort has a chapel and four bastions that served as areas for position bombing even until the Japanese occupation in the Philippines.
+The fort has a chapel and four bastions.
+They served as areas for position bombing even until the Japanese occupation in the Philippines.